yjose/elazizi.com/blog/2019-07-28/index.md

 [GeeksBlabla](https://geeksblabla.com/) is one of the [DevC Casablanca](https://www.facebook.com/groups/DevC.Casablanca/) community products. its a 3 to 5 people show talking about a specific dev topic or interviewing a success Moroccan person in IT.
 Briefly it's a Geeks blabla.

-At the moment I am writing this article there are more than 30 hours of great and valuable discussions. make sure to take a look.
+At the moment I am writing this article, there are more than 30 hours of great and valuable discussions.
+Make sure to take a look.

 > Before we start, we need to answer some questions to make sure we understand what we are trying to build.

-#### What we are trying to build?
+#### What are we trying to build?

-One of the most requested features is to add a new suggest page where people can suggest a new topic and also votes for existed ones.
-And of course with some requirements:
+One of the most requested features is adding a new page where people can suggest a new topic and also vote for existing ones and of course with some requirements:

 - The Process should be fast and secure.
-- Prevent spam submit.
+- Prevent spam submissions.
-- The User only allowed to vote one time per suggestion.
+- The User is only allowed to vote one time per suggestion.

-#### What we have?
+#### What do we have?

 - A static website built using Gatsbyjs.
 - 0\$ budget.